python/cpython/Doc/library/asyncio-sync.rst

    A Condition object.
 Not thread-safe.

-   An asyncio condition primitive can be used by a task to wait for some event to happen and then get an exclusive access to a shared resource.
+   An asyncio condition primitive can be used by a task to wait for some event to happen and then get exclusive access to a shared resource.

-   In essence, a Condition object combines the functionality of :class:`Event` and :class:`Lock`.
-It is possible to have many Condition objects sharing one Lock, which allows to coordinate exclusive access to a shared resource between different tasks interested in particular states of that shared resource.
+   In essence, a Condition object combines the functionality of an :class:`Event` and a :class:`Lock`.
+It is possible to have multiple Condition objects share one Lock, which allows coordinating exclusive access to a shared resource between different tasks interested in particular states of that shared resource.